 Under the standard ISO commercial property policy, loss or damage is covered only if it occurs in the coverage territory.
-This term is defined as the United States of America (including its territories and possessions), Puerto Rico and Canada.
+This term is defined as the United States (including its territories and possessions), Puerto Rico, and Canada.

-Part Two of the policy, Employers Liability Insurance, excludes bodily injury that occurs outside the United States of America, its territories or possessions, and Canada.
+Part Two of the policy, Employers Liability Insurance, excludes bodily injury that occurs outside the United States, its territories or possessions, and Canada.
 This exclusion does not apply to a citizen or resident who is temporarily outside these countries, say, on a short-term business trip.
-To be covered under Part Two, suits must be brought in the USA, its territories or possessions, or Canada.
+To be covered under Part Two, suits must be brought in the United States, its territories or possessions, or Canada.

 Some policies are silent as to where coverage applies.
 The absence of a defined coverage territory is common in commercial umbrellas.
 A policy that does not specify a coverage territory is generally assumed to apply worldwide.